Setting up your homepage with Handy

 Fixed homepage sections

 Fixed sections are exactly what you’d guess they are—components that are fixed to certain areas of your site and cannot be moved.
-In Handy, there are three fixed homepage sections: the Header, Footer, and Contact bar.
+In Handy, there are four fixed homepage sections: the Announcement Bar, Header, Footer, and Contact bar.

 The header is the rectangular area that runs across the top of your store containing your logo, navigation, currency converter, account login, and cart.
 It appears on every page and is intended to be used to promote your company's brand and make it instantly recognizable to your visitors.
 This is a static section and cannot be repositioned.